🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Marc Jakob

-Key takeaway: Polymarket operates legally and is available across most regions worldwide, though it occupies an uncertain regulatory position in numerous jurisdictions.
-Residents of the United States face access restrictions.
-It is essential to review the gambling and financial regulations applicable in your own territory before engaging with the platform.
+Key takeaway: Polymarket operates legally and remains accessible across much of the world, though it occupies uncertain legal territory in numerous regions.
+Residents of the United States cannot use the platform.
+It is essential to review the gambling and financial regulations applicable in your own jurisdiction before you begin trading.

 Is Polymarket legal?
 Your location determines the answer.
-Polymarket functions as a decentralised blockchain-based protocol without a centralised regulatory authority — yet this does not exempt users from complying with their own nation's laws.
+Because Polymarket functions as a decentralised blockchain-based protocol without a single regulatory authority, individual nations' laws still govern how users may interact with it.

 United States — Blocked

-US citizens and residents cannot use Polymarket.
-Following a 2022 CFTC enforcement action that resulted in a $1.4 million penalty for offering unregistered derivatives contracts, Polymarket ceased operations in America and implements geographic blocking to prevent access from US IP addresses.
-Using a VPN to circumvent this restriction breaches Polymarket's user agreement.
+US citizens and residents cannot access Polymarket.
+Following a $1.4 million settlement with the CFTC in 2022 over the provision of unregistered event contracts, the platform ceased US operations and implemented geographic blocking for American internet addresses.
+Using a VPN to circumvent this restriction breaches the platform's user agreement.

 United Kingdom — Grey zone